bolarinwaolayinka42-design/My-Project/README.md

 Example terraform.tfvars:

 client_id       = "your_client_id"
 client_secret   = "your_client_secret"
 subscription_id = "your_subscription_id"
 tenant_id       = "your_tenant_id"

 3. Initialize Terraform
-terraform init
+`terraform init`

 4. Review the plan
-terraform plan
+`terraform plan`

 5. Apply the configuration
-terraform apply
+`terraform apply`

 Security Note

 Sensitive credentials are stored in terraform.tfvars, which is ignored by Git using .gitignore.
-This ensures your secrets are never committed to the repository.
+This ensures that your secrets are never committed to the repository.

 Project Structure
 My-Project/